toddnestor/linkItUp/README.md

 ### Usage

 You can now use this in your project.
-Just use it on any jQuery selector, even the body!
+Just use it on any jQuery selector.

 ```
 <script type=text/javascript">